alcarola/TeXchat/README.md

 ##TODO##

+Make TeXchat runnable in an Apache server.

-Make script for daemon.
+Make script to start node daemon on server boot.

-Use internal mathjax, make configurable.

-Show LaTeX source only if clicking, should be copiable.

-Make Moodle plugin?
+Use local mathjax installation.

 Translate into Swedish

+Show LaTeX source if clicked.

+Write chatlog to disk.